 Cold Chisel Last Stand: TV Week Rock Music Awards

-Excerpt from the music documentary Cold Chisel Last Stand featuring Jimmy Barnes telling the band's side of the story about the 1981 Countdown Music Awards, sponsored by TV Week magazine.
+This clip is an excerpt from the music documentary Cold Chisel Last Stand featuring Jimmy Barnes giving his personal point of view about the band's controversial appearance at the 1981 Countdown Music Awards, sponsored by TV Week magazine and held at Sydney's Regent Theatre.

-In the clip, Barnes is interviewed in what appears to be a run-down motel room, a very suitable location for his working-class hero persona.
-The third-person account fills the gaps as to what happened and the inclusion of the incident itself is essential in telling the story.
+There are differing accounts of events surrounding this key moment in Australia's music history; this clip offers Jimmy's perspective.
+In the clip, he is interviewed in what appears to be a run-down motel room, a very suitable location for his working-class hero persona.
+A third-person account fills in some gaps as to what happened and the inclusion of the incident itself is essential in their telling of the story.

 Cold Chisel Last Stand documented the career of pub rock group Cold Chisel and centred around the 'Last Stand' concert at the Sydney Entertainment Centre on 15 December 1983.